aitrailblazer/Knowledge-Library-MCP/realtime-audio/README-text-in-audio-out.md

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

-## Contact
-For questions or support, please contact the repository maintainer.

 ## Text Search Audio

 The `text-search-audio.py` script is designed to perform text-based searches and provide audio responses.
 It integrates text input with audio output capabilities, making it a versatile tool for interactive applications.